Home

 This means municipalities have plenty of time to rethink their funding models while they implement and benefit from feed-in tariff schemes.

-Gauteng's second-biggest metro municipality has signed contracts with 47 private electricity suppliers.
-The projects are still under construction and Ekurhuleni estimates that the first units of electricity will be available from June 2025.
+Ekurhuleni, Gauteng's second-biggest metro municipality, has signed contracts with 47 private electricity suppliers.
+The projects are under construction and it is estimated that the first units of electricity will be available from June 2025.
 About 45% of the power will be solar.
-A small 10MW kinetic project will use submerged air chambers in water-filled columns to drive a rotating system that generates electricity.
+The small 10MW kinetic project will use submerged air chambers in water-filled columns to drive a rotating system that generates electricity.
 Source: City of Ekurhuleni, April 2024

 Coal Country